If you hadn’t already guessed from the name of the website, my pseudonym is Jason Whatever; I am a cartoonist, illustrator and designer.

 You can see a selection of work in my Portfolio.

 I hope to create new clients’ designs on a wide range of topics.
-Also as I turn 50 I am starting to think about my archive.
+Also, as I move into my early fifties, I am starting to think about my archive.

-For over 30 years I have large collection of sketched out part ideas, developed a few more further and some are just a single graphic or a page of scribbled text.
+For over 30+ years I have generated a large collection of sketched out part ideas, a few further developed and some are just a single graphic or a page of scribbled text.

-Rather than create even more new idea concepts, I have decided to spend the next 10 years bringing these archived ideas to life.
+Rather than create even more new idea concepts, I have decided to spend the rest of this decade bringing these archived ideas to life.